wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 The scores are not especially impressive (among other reasons, the model is trained on only 80% of the original training data, and hyperparameters are not tuned), but the approach is versatile and intrepretable.
 The solution also ONLY uses the provided text data in the training set, so there are a lot of potential improvements to be made in using the provided Gene/Variation data, and external data.
 Please see [Usage and Approach](#usage-and-approach) for more details on the approach, visualizations, and suggestions for further improvements.

 ## Usage and Approach
-Please see [here]() for more details on the approach and visualizations.

 #### Include Data Files
 Populate the [`data`](data/) directory with the competition data files from both stages: